LinuxForHealth/nlp-insights/docs/examples/setup/start_nlp_insights.md

 :information_source: The container's tag does not include a leading "v".
 We currently use quay.io as our container registry, and the available tags can be accessed [here](https://quay.io/repository/alvearie/nlp-insights?tab=tags).
 We recommend loading images with tags that are associated with GitHub releases.

-# Starting the nlp-insights service for development
+# Starting the nlp-insights service using source code
 Another option is to run the service by building the container from the source.
 This is the best way to test changes to the source.

 The nlp-insights service uses a gradle build to validate the source code, build the docker image, and start the service in a docker container.